metamorph-inc/openmeta-mms/docs/source/getting_started/next_steps/next_steps.rst

 Appendices
 ----------

-The :ref:`reference` and :ref:`connectors` appendices are used for reference and understanding of some of the more complex concepts within OpenMETA.
+The :ref:`reference_guide` and :ref:`connectors_explained` appendices are used for reference and understanding of some of the more complex concepts within OpenMETA.

 Finally, the :ref:`olddocs` chapter links to the old version of the